Guglielmo Marconi: Personal life

 Marconi was a friend of Charles and Florence van Raalte, the owners of Brownsea Island, and of their daughter, Margherita.
 In 1904, he met Margherita's Irish friend, The Hon.
-Beatrice O'Brien (1882–1976), the daughter of Edward O'Brien, 14th Baron Inchiquin.
+Beatrice O'Brien (1882–1976), the daughter of the 14th Baron Inchiquin.
 On 16 March 1905, Guglielmo and Beatrice were married, and spent their honeymoon on Brownsea Island.
-They had three daughters; Lucia (born and died 1906), Degna (1908–1998), and Gioia (1916–1996); and a son, Giulio (1910–1971), who became 2nd Marquess.
+They had three daughters: Lucia (born and died 1906), Degna (1908–1998), and Gioia (1916–1996); and a son, Giulio (1910–1971), who eventually became the 2nd Marchese di Marconi.
 In 1913, the family returned to Italy and became part of Rome society; Beatrice served as a lady-in-waiting to Queen Elena.
 At Marconi's request, his marriage to Beatrice was annulled on 27 April 1927, so he could remarry.

 Marconi wanted to marry Maria Cristina Bezzi-Scali (2 April 1900 – 15 July 1994), the only daughter of Francesco, Count Bezzi-Scali.
-To do this, he had to be confirmed in the Catholic faith and became a devout member of the Church.
+To do this, he had to be confirmed in the Catholic faith and became a practising member of the Church.
 He had been baptised Catholic but was brought up as a member of the Anglican Church.
-On 12 June 1927, he married Maria in a civil service, with a religious ceremony performed on 15 June.
-He was 53-years-old, while Maria was only 27.
-They had one daughter, Maria Elettra Elena Anna (born 1930), goddaughter of Queen Elena, who married Prince Carlo Giovannelli (1942–2016) in 1966; they later divorced.
+On 12 June 1927, he married Maria in a civil ceremony, with a religious ceremony performed on 15 June.
+He was 53 years old, while Maria was 27.
+They had one daughter, Maria Elettra Elena Anna (born 1930).
 For unexplained reasons, Marconi left his entire fortune to his second wife and their only child, and nothing to the children of his first marriage.

-In 1931, Marconi personally introduced the first radio broadcast of a Pope, Pius XI, and announced at the microphone: "With the help of God, who places so many mysterious forces of nature at man's disposal, I have been able to prepare this instrument which will give to the faithful of the entire world the joy of listening to the voice of the Holy Father".
+In 1931, Pope Pius XI commissioned Marconi to build Vatican Radio's short-wave station, and the first papal radio broadcast took place on 12 February of that year.
+Marconi personally introduced the broadcast and announced at the microphone: "With the help of God, who places so many mysterious forces of nature at man's disposal, I have been able to prepare this instrument which will give to the faithful of the entire world the joy of listening to the voice of the Holy Father."